truespirit7/letta-chatbot-example/README.md

 #### 🔸 Setup and run the app

-Clone the repository and run the app:
+1️⃣ Clone the repository and install dependencies:

 ```bash
 # Clone the repository